Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Uninstall the application on a target

-The command uninstalls the Tizen application on a specified target or serial device.
+The command uninstalls the Tizen application on a specified target or serial device:

 **Syntax:**